Judson A. Brewer: Academia

 In 2012, Brewer founded MindSciences, Inc. to create app-based digital therapeutics programs based on the mindfulness training and research he pursued in his lab at Yale University.
 The company's apps are built on his research and the experiences of thousands of users both in clinical trials and real-world use.
 The apps include: "Unwinding Anxiety" for anxiety and stress reduction, "Eat Right Now" for dysfunctional eating and "Craving To Quit" for smoking cessation.
 Clinical research from 2017 showed a 40% decrease in craving-related eating after two months of using the "Eat Right Now" app.
 A study on the "Craving To Quit" app found a mechanistic link between reductions in brain reactivity to smoking cues and reductions in cigarette smoking that were specific only to mindfulness training, compared to the National Cancer Institute's QuitGuide app.
+A single arm study of Unwinding Anxiety published in 2020 found a 57% reduction in anxiety in anxious physicians.
+A randomized controlled trial of Unwinding Anxiety published in 2021 found a 67% reduction in anxiety in people with Generalized Anxiety Disorder (vs. 14% with usual clinical care).
 In 2019, MindSciences launched a portal.
 In 2019 and 2020, MindSciences won the "Health Value Award in Behavioral Health Management", an award "to recognize outstanding services, products, and programs across 34 categories spanning the healthcare industry".
+Mindsciences was acquired by Sharecare Inc. (Nasdaq SHCR) in 2020.

+In 2023 Brewer co-founded College Journey to help high school students navigate the stress of the college application process.

+As of 2024, Brewer's research studies have been cited over 15,000 times.

+Clinical

+Brewer's clinical practice has specialized in habit change ranging from anxiety to unhealthy eating to addiction.
+He began his career at the Veteran's Administration Hospital in West Haven, CT where he was also an assistant professor in the department of psychiatry at the Yale School of Medicine.
+In 2018, he joined the faculty at the School of Public Health and the Warren Alpert Medical School at Brown University.
+In 2023, he co-founded Mindshift Recovery, a non-profit organization based on his research, dedicated to helping individuals with addiction that combines app-based training with peer mentorship.

 Key teachings

-Brewer uses Pandita's quote to illustrate the difference between dopamine secretions and joy: "In their quest for happiness, people mistake excitement of the mind for real happiness."
+Brewer uses U Pandita's quote to illustrate the difference between dopamine secretions and joy: "In their quest for happiness, people mistake excitement of the mind for real happiness."
 He advises using curiosity as a hack to move the brain's attention away from anxiety and cravings.